Holger-Will/code-128-font/README.md

 The code 128 font can be used to render code128 encoded strings.

-## available sizes
+## Available Sizes

-The font is available in 5 different height to width ratios.
+The font is available in 5 different height to width ratios (usually i use code128_XL).
-(Usually i use code128_XL)

-if you need other height to width ratios, you can generate your own font using the [barcode font generator](https://github.com/Holger-Will/barcode-font-generator)
+If you need other height to width ratios, you can generate your own font using the [barcode font generator](https://github.com/Holger-Will/barcode-font-generator).

 | name | height to width ratio | font size to get 1px wide bars |
 | --- | --- | --- |